🎧 Too lazy to read? Listen to an audio summary.

 Pick Your Neighborhood Before You Sign Anything

 The Airbnb test is the most underrated advice in Baja relocation.
 Before committing to any lease or purchase, rent a short-term unit in the same neighborhood — ideally the same building — for a full week.
 Not a weekend.
 Visit at 6 AM on a weekday, noon on Saturday, and 10 PM on a Sunday.
-Do the dog census.
-Note the distance to the nearest church and the nearest cantina.
-Both produce noise on a schedule you will not negotiate away.

-• Older dense concrete construction with real window frames over cheap new builds with thin walls and aluminum single-pane.
+Gated communities with HOA structures (self-selection effect).
+Higher owner-occupancy over renter-heavy blocks.
+Distance from main roads — Mexican buses use air horns.
+Older dense concrete construction with real window frames over cheap new builds with thin walls and aluminum single-pane.

 The Acceptance Part